Budding movie makers, pay attention: LG’s latest wants to add some silver screen magic to your social shares.

 That includes the return of Google Assistant, after making a first appearance outside of Google’s own Pixel phones on the G6 earlier in the year, and this time it knows a few LG-specific tricks.
 Ask to take a video with a particular movie mode, and it’ll jump right into the camera app with the correct filter already loaded.

-LG V30 INITIAL VERDICT
+LG V30 VERDICT

 The V30 isn’t just a G6 refined with a combination of glass and metal.
 It feels focused, because it scraps the gimmicks the V-series used to be known for.

 Media-friendly upgrades like the quad-DAC give it a real sound step-up over any other smartphone you can buy right now, and performance was never in doubt thanks to that Snapdragon CPU.